Generate PDF417 Barcodes

 Compact PDF417 Symbology

 Compact PDF417 has a specification like Basic PDF417 and Macro PDF417.
 The difference is that in Compact PDF417 barcodes, the right-side metainformation column and the corresponding stop pattern are eliminated to decrease barcode size.
 This is the only barcode type in the PDF417 family that does not support laser scanning.
 It should be also noted that reading low-quality barcode images may have issues due to the lack of metainformation redundancy.
-To enable the Compact PDF417 mode, developers can use the setPdf417Truncate method of class Pdf417Parameters.
+To enable the Compact PDF417 mode, developers can use the setPdf417Truncate function of class Pdf417Parameters.

 PDF417 Encoding Modes